ukashley/COMP-3010-Security-Operations-Incident-Management-/README.md

 E5-2676

-**b) Description**
+**b) Explanation**

 This question uses available hardware information in the dataset to identify the processor number used on the web servers.
-For a SOC, this falls at the first part of security incident handling, where a triage specialist can easily check hosts' hardware details to locate the processor number and assets that were affected if any.

-**c) Method used**

-Used the botsV3 data and “hardware” as the source type to begin the search
+I started with:

 ```spl
 index=botsv3 sourcetype="hardware"